Bitbol-Lab/Phylogeny-Partners/README.md

 ### Generation of data

-And after, you can generated MSA (data set of aligned sequences) :
+And after, you can generate MSA (data set of aligned sequences) :

 ```
 sbatch generation_sequence_CCMgen.run